ggviana/reduce-it/README.md

 -- Your talking about the programming style that uses only functions aren't you?
 That can't be true, in some place you'll have to use the other language keywords -- Argued developer02.

--- Well, that actually might make sense...
+-- Well developer01, that actually might make sense...
 I'll give a try, and start a project to do the _all kinds of collection manipulations_. -- I said.

 -- Your are wasting your time! -- Challenged developer02.